Updated: May 24

 Similarly, when considering nutrition, researchers have been able to correlate triglyceride levels to autoimmune thyroid disease.
 Nikkila and Kekky (1972) researched triglyceride transport kinetics in 16 hyperthyroid patients, 12 hypothyroid patients, and euthyroid control subjects. .They found that patients with Graves disease had slightly high triglyceride levels circulating in the blood.
 These levels were compared to levels of those patients who had hypothyroidism.
 Patients in the hypothyroid state had reduced levels of triglycerides.
 To conclude, Nikkila et al. (1972) suggested that the results of the studies propose that thyroid hormones could control both the production and elimination of plasma triglycerides. .

-Some ideas that I believe would help treat or cope with Graves disease would be limiting alcohol.
+Some ideas that would help cope with Graves' disease would be limiting alcohol.
 Since research points to drink as a possible contributor, it is probably best to either avoid it or limit it.
-However, several articles mentioned alcohol as not being a direct contributor, but in combination with other contributors such as stress. .
-Therefore, I would recommend alternative medicine in practicing a mindfulness lifestyle such as meditation or mindfulness eating.
+However, several articles mentioned alcohol as not being a direct contributor, but in combination with other contributors such as stress.
+[10;17].
 Stress, in combination with other triggers, seems to be a serious contributor to autoimmune disease onset.
+Therefore, it's recommended alternative medicine in practicing a mindfulness lifestyle such as meditation or mindfulness eating in combination with conventional medicine prescribed by an individuals practitioner.

 Balhara, Y. P. S., & Deb, K. S. (2013).
 Impact of alcohol use on thyroid function.
 Indian Journal of Endocrinology and Metabolism, 17(4), 580–587.
 Retrieved from http://doi.org/10.4103/2230-8210.113724